tdilauro/Simplified-wiki/DatabaseLanes.md

 A new sublane will have its parent lane's settings as a default, but it should be easy to change this.

+# User interface

+This will suffice for nearly all libraries.
+(Open Ebooks is a notable exception, and we'll have to put custom lane definitions in the database to handle it.)

+The goal here is to meet the needs of most libraries with a minimum of UI controls.

+Automatically create a lane for each of the 178 (or whatever number genres) in each supported language.

+In the user interface, display the tree structure of the lanes for a given language.
+Alongside each lane, display the number of works in the collection that would be available through the lane.

+Display a list of custom lists and well-known data sources for custom lists (NYT, maybe Novelist).

+Admins may check a box next to a genre to show the lane for that genre, or uncheck a box to hide the lane for that genre.
+These lanes are never deleted, only hidden.

+If you hide all of a lane's subgenres, then that lane is rendered as a big scrolling acquisition feed.
+If one or more of a lane's subgenres are visible, that lane is rendered as a grouped acquisition feed, with an "All {genre}" feed at the bottom that's rendered as a big scrolling acquisition feed.

+An admin may drag-and-drop a custom list (or list source) beneath a lane.
+This creates a lane based on that custom list (or list source) which shows up as a sublane in the grouped acquisition feed for the parent lane.

 # The `lanes` table

 * `lane_id`: Unique ID